12354fdw/Github-fetcher/README.md

 # Github-fetcher

+Do `pastebin get u1CttBFF gitfetch` to get it.
 A fetcher for getting files from github.

 to make your own github page make sure that there is a manifest.lua